September 9, 2017

 Where: At Tram Plaza at 60th Street and Second Avenue.
 Best bet - bring a Metro Card, there is no booth although there are vending machines.
 Note: The tram is wheelchair accessible and Bicycles are permitted on the tram.

 Morning: Roosevelt Island South (Southpoint Park) - From the Tram terminal we'll head south to the Roosevelt Memorial designed by Luis Kahn.
-Originally planned in 1974 it took until last year for construction to be completed.
-It's an impressive tribute by an important architect for an important President.
+It's an impressive tribute with views that are incredible.
 From the tram, it's a 10-minute walk south.

 Lunch: 12:00.
 We'll walk back to the Tram area for some lunch.
 There are one or two places to buy food.
 You might also consider bringing your own lunch for a picnic approach.

 Afternoon: 1:15 we'll leave for the Northpoint Light House.
 Note: From south to north is the equivalent of 35 city blocks or a 20-minute pleasant walk from the tram.
-The alternative is to use the island bus system (which costs a quarter to ride either way).
+The alternative is to use the island bus system.

 At the northern end of the island we'll be able to sketch the Gothic-revival lighthouse, built in 1872 by the city to help light a nearby insane asylum.
 The asylum's long gone, but there's some shady lawns and sitting spots by the lighthouse that look north towards Randall's Island.
 It's truly a unique vantage point.

-There are no fees or attendance taken.
-All drawing skill levels are welcome
+There are no fees.
+All drawing skill levels are welcome.